GOP requests interviews with Hunter Biden investigators

 Garland’s office acknowledged receipt but declined to comment further.
 Neither Wiess’s nor Graves’s offices responded to request for comment.

-Shapley said Weiss’s office relayed they were told they could not bring charges in D.C., where he believes the strongest case could be had regarding Biden’s tax evasion.
+Shapley said Weiss’s office relayed it was told it could not bring charges in D.C., where he believed the strongest case could be had regarding Biden’s tax evasion.
 He alleged that Graves, the U.S. attorney for D.C., would not allow Weiss to bring charges in his district.

 Justice Department officials have sharply denied that.